Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): Implementation and Evaluation

 To this end, we implement an \llbcs interpreter, and evalute it on a set of Rust programs.
 We start from Aeneas' symbolic execution~\cite{aeneas}, which implements the \llbcs semantics presented in \Section{llbcsbackground}.
 We extend this interpreter with our novel support for merging environments and handling loops, which represents about 3000 lines of OCaml code.

 Our test suite consists of two categories of programs.
 First, we implement a collection of 22 micro-tests (totalling 300 LoCs, without blanks and comments) spanning various Rust patterns based on loops, such as incrementing counters, updating values in a vector (for instance, to reinitialize it), summing the elements in an array or a slice, reversing a list in place, or retrieving a shared or mutable borrow to the n-th element of a list.
 Second, we evaluate our approach on the hashmap and the b-$\epsilon$ tree implemented and presented in the original Aeneas paper, consisting of 867 LoCs in total.
 Due to Aeneas' previous limitations, those implementations were based on recursive functions to, e.g., insert an element or resize the hashmap.
 Here, we update them to use more idiomatic loops for recursive data structure traversals.
 Leveraging our extension for joins and loops, the \llbcs interpreter successfully borrow-checks all the examples, requiring less than 1s for the whole test suite.
-Interestingly, the precedent paper noted that some functions of the b-$\epsilon$ tree are not accepted by Rust's current borrow checker; similarly, we observe that only Polonius and Aeneas are able to borrow check the updated version.
-We provide the code of the tests in the supplementary material.
+Interestingly, the precedent paper noted that some functions of the b-$\epsilon$ tree are not accepted by Rust's current borrow checker.
+Similarly, we observe that only Polonius and Aeneas are able to borrow check the updated version; we show one such (minimized) function below, with the errors given by rustc.
+We provide the code and the tests in the supplementary material~\cite{artifact}.